 At present consumer satellite broadband speeds top out around 30Mb.
-While easily outpaced by fibre optic and cable, that is a faster than the maximum 17Mb of ADSL, and definitely a big improvement if your only option otherwise is dial-up internet.
+While easily outpaced by fibre optic and cable, that is a faster than the average 10-11Mb of ADSL, and definitely a big improvement if your only option otherwise is dial-up internet.
 Upload speeds are better than ADSL too, providing a maximum of 6Mb.

 What equipment do I need for satellite broadband?

 You need three pieces of equipment to get online with satellite broadband:

 - Satellite dish

 This must be mounted somewhere with a clear view of the sky.
 Note that the dishes can be more prominent than a Sky TV minidish.